Frank Mir: Second rise back to title contention

 At a UFC Fan Expo, Mir said he briefly considered dropping down to the Light heavyweight division, although he later confirmed he would remain at Heavyweight.
 He was expected to face Antônio Rodrigo Nogueira on September 25, 2010, at UFC 119 in a rematch of the Interim Championship bout which Mir won via TKO at UFC 92.
 Nogueira pulled out of this fight due to knee surgery and was replaced by Mirko Cro Cop.
 Mir defeated Mirko Cro Cop via third-round knockout, earning the win with a knee from the clinch in a largely uneventful fight in which neither fighter was able to deliver any significant offense.

 Mir faced former IFL Heavyweight Champion Roy Nelson on May 28, 2011, at UFC 130.
 He won via unanimous decision (30–27, 30–27, and 30–26) by using superior control and constant pressure.
-Mir showed improved wrestling by pushing Nelson against the cage, completing a Judo hip throw and securing several takedowns in the third round.
+Mir showed improved wrestling by pushing Nelson against the cage, completing a Judo sweeping hip throw (Harai Goshi) and securing several takedowns in the third round.
 Mir landed several hard knees and elbows from the Muay Thai clinch throughout the bout but was unable to finish the durable Nelson.

 "I had a strong inclination that he Nogueira was not going to tap, so I took a deep breath and you guys saw what happened.
 I was being a little too reactionary.
 When he caught me with the right hand, at that point, it turned into a war.
 I started to move around, and he wanted to play jiu-jitsu with me.
 I'm pretty good on the ground."

 — -Frank Mir at the UFC 140 post-fight press conference.

 A rematch with Antônio Rodrigo Nogueira took place on December 10, 2011, at UFC 140.
 In the bout, Mir was dropped during the first round by a punch from Nogueira, and the bout was nearly stopped.
 Mir quickly recovered and gained superior positioning, defeating Nogueira by kimura at 3:38 of round 1, snapping Nogueira's arm in the process, as Nogueira refused to tap.
 Along with being the first fighter to have finished Nogueira via knockout, Mir became the first fighter to have defeated Nogueira via submission in mixed martial arts.
 The victory also earned Mir a $75,000 Submission of the Night honor award.
 UFC President Dana White called it the "submission of the century" at the post-fight press conference.